chocolatecoin/chocolatecoin/README.md

 - Anonymity?
 - Able to be merge mined?

 Fabcoin will not be anything new (as a coin), don't fix what isn't broken.
-The coin will be hevily supported with features to make it literally a gateway coin for quick public adoption.
+The coin will be heavily supported with features to make it literally a gateway coin for quick public adoption.